LangGraph for autonomous AI agents: state machines that actually loop

 print(f" Progress: {checkpoint.values.get('progress', 'N/A')}")

-• Resume from failure: If the agent crashes during step 2, restart from that checkpoint without repeating step 1
+• Resume from failure.
+If the agent crashes at step 2, restart from that checkpoint instead of replaying step 1.

 LangGraph agents can use external tools while maintaining state across tool calls: